jurgen-kluft/cstring/README.md

 This string has a UTF-32 encoding, it allows to have views on part of the string.
 Since we now can have multiple views on the string we can do away with the user managing indices.
-However the string may re-allocate when an operation is causing it to re-allocate, this include 'insert', 'replace' and 'remove'.
+However the string may re-allocate when an operation is causing it to resize; this includes 'insert', 'replace' and 'remove'.
 When this happens all of the active views are automatically 'invalidated'.

 Instead we can do things like this: